omega8cc/boa/docs/MIGRATE-XMASS.md

 right after `init` rather than raising the ceiling.

 ### Phase 4.5 — Verify (`xmass verify`)

+`verify` also opens every Ægir root's control panel on the target by its new name (`https://<panel>/user`, resolved straight at the target) and names any that does not answer 200/30x/401/403; cutover runs the same probe as its last step, so a cutover that ends with dead panels says so in its own output.

 Run on the **source** after the cutover.
 Read-only; changes nothing on either
 host: